Dave Marsh: Criticism of musicians

-Regarding a possible Rock and Roll Hall of Fame induction for Kiss, Marsh said: "Kiss is not a great band.
+Marsh said of Kiss's candidacy for the Rock and Roll Hall of Fame: "Kiss is not a great band.
 Kiss was never a great band.
 Kiss never will be a great band, and I have done my share to keep them off the ballot."
-Kiss were ultimately inducted in 2014; in the lead-up, Marsh said: "I was done with them before I ever turned the first album over to the second side... all that mediocrity was harmless enough until the boastful bassist decided to turn it into a propaganda machine for the only two things he's ever loved: Gene Simmons and money."
-Lead singer Paul Stanley described Marsh as "pompous", and pointed to his derision of Led Zeppelin and Queen as evidence that he had "no clue" about music.
+On the eve of the band's induction into the Hall in 2014, Marsh said: "I was done with them before I ever turned the first album over to the second side. ...
+[A]ll that mediocrity was harmless enough until the boastful bassist decided to turn it into a propaganda machine for the only two things he's ever loved: Gene Simmons and money."
+Kiss guitarist Paul Stanley described Marsh as "pompous" and said he had "no clue".

-In the March 13, 1975 edition of Rolling Stone, Marsh was one of a number of critics asked about Bob Dylan's Blood on the Tracks.
-Marsh wrote: "The long songs, particularly, suffer from flat, tangled imagery, and the music, with all its hints at the old glory, is often incompetently performed.
-I suppose it's all a matter of what you're willing to settle for."

-Talk shows

-Dave Marsh hosts three Sirius XM Radio shows, one called Live from E Street Nation, airing on E Street Radio and the second Kick Out the Jams, airing Sundays on music talk channel Volume.
-The title references the MC5 album Kick Out the Jams.

-Marsh's third Sirius program, the political talk show Live From the Land of Hopes and Dreams, airs Sunday afternoons on Sirius Left, channel 146 and America Left, channel 167 on XM Satellite Radio.

-Charitable causes

-Marsh is a co-founder and trustee of the Kristen Ann Carr Fund, created in memory of his step-daughter who died in 1993 from sarcoma, a form of cancer.
-The fund is dedicated to supporting research in the treatment and cure of sarcoma, as well as improving the lives of young adult cancer patients and their families.

-Personal life
+Personal life and death

-Through his marriage to Barbara Carr, a co-manager of Bruce Springsteen, Marsh is stepfather to her two daughters, Kristen Ann and Dr. Sasha J. Carr.
+Through his marriage to Barbara Carr, a co-manager of Bruce Springsteen, Marsh was stepfather to her two daughters, Kristen Ann and Dr. Sasha J. Carr.
 Kristen died in 1993 from sarcoma, leading to the family founding the Kristen Ann Carr Fund.
-Sasha, a clinical psychologist who focused on family care, died on December 28, 2024, in Norwalk, Connecticut.
+Sasha, a clinical psychologist, died in 2024.

+Marsh died at his home in Norwalk, Connecticut, on August 14, 2026, at the age of 76.

+Bruce Springsteen paid tribute to him, writing on his website: "Here on E Street, the irreplaceable loss of Dave Marsh has us heartbroken....More than anything else, I admired Dave as a man of conscience and commitment.
+He lived and stuck by his values come hell or high water.
+Wherever he is, I hope he's receiving some of the grace, happiness and reward he's brought into my life."